Setting Up Lifetime / Once-Per-Customer Limits

 1. Rule 1 (block non-VIPs): Quantity & Price Limit, max 0, all customers, exclude tag VIP

-See Why Customer Tag Rules Require Login for the full two-rule pattern.
+See Why Customer Tag Rules Require Login for the full two-rule pattern explanation.

 Troubleshooting